Hymenachne

-Hymenachne is a genus of widespread wetlands plants that is in the grass family.
+Hymenachne, synonym Dallwatsonia, is a genus of widespread wetland plants in the grass family Poaceae.
 They are commonly known as marsh grasses.
 They are distributed in tropical and subtropical regions of Asia, the Americas, and the Pacific Islands.
 A species from the Americas, H. amplexicaulis, is well known in other parts of the world as an introduced and invasive species.

-Hymenachne is similar to genus Sacciolepis.
-Both were formerly considered part of Panicum.